tryretool/retool-workflows-helm/README.md

         $ helm repo add retool https://charts.retool.com
         "retool" has been added to your repositories

-2. Ensure you have access to the `retool-wf` chart:
+2. Ensure you have access to the `retool` chart:

-        $ helm search repo retool/retool-wf
+        $ helm search repo retool/retool
         NAME         	CHART VERSION	APP VERSION	DESCRIPTION
-        retool/retool-wf	4.0.0        	2.66.2     	A Helm chart for Kubernetes
+        retool/retool	4.0.0        	2.66.2     	A Helm chart for Kubernetes
-3. Run this command `git clone https://github.com/tryretool/retool-workflows-helm.git`
+3. Run this command `git clone https://github.com/tryretool/retool-helm.git`

 4. Modify the `values.yaml` file:

 * Set values for `config.encryptionKey` and `config.jwtSecret`.
 They should each be a different long, random string that you keep private.
 See our docs on [Environment Variables](https://docs.retool.com/docs/environment-variables) for more information on how they are used.

 * Set `image.tag` with the version of Retool you want to install (i.e. a version in the format X.Y.Z).
-See our guide on [Retool Release Versions](https://docs.retool.com/docs/updating-retool-on-premise#retool-release-versions) to see our most recent version. **The minimum supported image for Retool Workflows is 2.108.4**
+See our guide on [Retool Release Versions](https://docs.retool.com/docs/updating-retool-on-premise#retool-release-versions) to see our most recent version.

 * Set `config.licenseKey` with your license key.

 * To force Retool to send the auth cookies over HTTP, set `config.useInsecureCookies` to `true`.
 Leave the default value of `false` if you will use https to connect to the instance.

-* Set `workflows.enabled` to `true` to enable Workflows.

 5. Now you're all ready to install Retool:

-        $ helm install my-retool retool/retool-wf -f values.yaml
+        $ helm install my-retool retool/retool -f values.yaml

 ## Additional Configuration

 ### Externalize database
 Modify `values.yaml`:

 * Disable the included postgresql chart by setting `postgresql.enabled` to `false`.
 Then specify your external database through the `config.postgresql.\*` properties at the top of the file.
-You will also need to specify these external database values in `retool-temporal-services-helm.server.config.persistence.{default & visibility}.sql`.

 ### gRPC
 1. Create a `configMap` of the directory which contains your `proto` files.